Coworking Space Etiquette: Rules to Live By

 Setting Clear Expectations for Members

-Framework beats restriction every time—guidelines enable freedom within structure.
+Framework beats restriction—guidelines enable freedom within structure.

 Conclusion